jamesonmalpezzi/S.M.A.C---Super-Mega-Auto-Converter/README.md

 ## Features
 - Converts video files (MKV, AVI, MOV, M4V, WMV) to MP4 with x265 10-bit encoding.<br>
 - Deletes original file after encoding of new file is complete to save you clean-up time!
-- User-friendly interface with a log window and sound effects.
+- User-friendly interface with a log window.
 - .mp4 source files are skipped, as they are the current output type, to avoid re-encoding previously encoded files.
 - Current version is for 1080p media with the following encoder options for best compression/quality balance: